Balancing Tradition and Modernity at The New Indian Music Experience

-The Centre for Indian Music Experience (IME), long in the works, opened on February 4, 2019.
 From classical to contemporary, and with over 120 regional forms, the music of India is the pulse that beats through the country.
 Now, for the first time, Bangalore becomes home to a new museum that pays homage to India’s vast musical landscape.
+The Centre for Indian Music Experience (IME), long in the works, opened February 4, 2019.

 Creating such a museum proved no easy task.
-Sujit Tolat, Principal at Gallagher & Associates, has experience with music museums such as The Grammy Museum in Los Angeles and the Museum at The Bethel Woods Center for the Arts in Bethel, NY.
+Sujit Tolat, Principal at G&A Asia, has experience with music museums such as The Grammy Museum in Los Angeles and the Museum at The Bethel Woods Center for the Arts in Bethel, NY.
 Yet the IME presented its own unique set of challenges.

 For Tolat, developing the narrative structure and visitor experience were crucial.
 The design team grappled with how to approach the vast history of music in India, what to include and what to leave out, and how much to tell and in what way.
 “All of these questions were discussed in detail with content experts and the IME team to arrive at solutions that would create an exciting visitor experience,” Tolat said.